 The resistance provided to you also lasts until the start of your next turn.
 That’s incredibly important because you could be easily misled into thinking it only protects you from the first attack of that damage type.
 In large battles against groups of similar enemies, this can mean resistance to several attacks.

 Having this as one of your prepared spells means that in most fights you get into you’ll have a powerful spell to both protect you and dish out some damage.
 At the core, that’s what this spell is.
 It’s a spell that turns something harmful to you into something beneficial for you.

-It’s also a spell that can be upcast by quite a lot, since it’s a 1st-level spell.
-As you grow stronger and more capable, you’ll be able to drop this at higher spell slots, with a 9th level spell slot providing you with 9d6 of a given damage type on your next melee attack.
+It’s also a spell that can be upcast by quite a lot since it’s a 1st-level spell.
+As you grow stronger and more capable, you’ll be able to drop this at higher spell slots, with a 9th-level spell slot providing you with 9d6 of a given damage type on your next melee attack.

 Let’s talk about melee attacks.
 The wording here is very important.
-A common misconception for this spell is that it requires you to attack with a weapon.
+A common misconception about this spell is that it requires you to attack with a weapon.
 Since it doesn’t specifically state melee weapon attacks, that’s not the case.
 In reality, this can also be used for melee spell attacks.

 So, a quick summary.

 This spell gives you resistance to the damage type of an oncoming attack until the start of your next turn, and then allows you to make a powerful melee attack, with a spell or weapon, that deals extra damage of that type.
 Powerful indeed.

 An important thing to remember about Absorb Elements is that it dishes out the same type of damage that you were originally taking.
 While that’s incredibly straightforward, it leads to an interesting dilemma.
 A lot of creatures will have resistance to an element that they’re dishing out.